fastify/fastify-accepts-serializer/README.md

 ## Behaviour

-For each route, it's defined a SerilizerManager that has a merge of per-route and global serializers definition.
+For each route, a SerilizerManager is defined, which has both per-route and global serializer definitions.

-The mime type `application/json` is always handled by `fastify` if no serializer is register for that mime type.
+The MIME type `application/json` is always handled by `fastify` if no serializer is registered for that MIME type.

-If no `default` key is specified in configuration, all requests with unknown `Accept` header will be replied with an 406 response (a boom error is used)
+If no `default` key is specified in configuration, all requests with an unknown `Accept` header will be replied with an 406 response (a boom error is used)